Top Heat vs. Knicks Players to Watch - Eastern Conference Semifinals Game 6

 Knicks Players to Watch

-- Brunson tops the Knicks in assists (6.2 per game), and puts up 24 points and 3.5 rebounds.
-He also averages 0.9 steals and 0.2 blocked shots.
+- Brunson is the Knicks' top assist man (6.2 per game), and he puts up 24 points and 3.5 rebounds.

 Top Performers (Last 10 Games)